 Chef Nelson Méndez, a native of Puerto Ayacucho, with ancestry in the Baré indigenous community, enjoys great national recognition.

-Spicy sauces such as catara, smoked fish, bachaco culón, maguire larva (suri or chontacuro from other Amazonian countries), spider monkey, lemon ant, etc.
+His dishes include spicy sauces such as catara, smoked fish, bachaco culón, maguire larva (suri or chontacuro from other Amazonian countries), spider monkey, lemon ant, etc.

-He has been a representative of Venezuela in the annual event Madrid Fusión, in Spain.
+He has been a representative of Venezuela in the annual event Madrid Fusión in Spain.
 His book “Knowledge and flavors of the indigenous gastronomy of the Amazonas State” was an important milestone in his professional career, closely linked to Amazonian cuisine.

 Dr. Rafael Cartay is a Venezuelan economist, historian, and writer best known for his extensive work in gastronomy, and has received the National Nutrition Award, Gourmand World Cookbook Award, Best Kitchen Dictionary, and The Great Gold Fork.
 He began his research on the Amazon in 2014 and lived in Iquitos during 2015, where he wrote The Peruvian Amazon Table (2016), the Dictionary of Food and Cuisine of the Amazon Basin (2020), and the online portal delAmazonas.com, of which he is co-founder and main writer.
 Books by Rafael Cartay can be found on Amazon.com